 This is another strategy that I’d urge you to think carefully about before you embark upon it.

 Being number one in the paid search results may not be the most cost effective option for your business.
 If you’re doing it for vanity purposes then I’d beg you not to!
-You can use the data in the AdWords to see how your ads perform in different average positions, and then decide whether you want to go ahead with this strategy.
+You can use the data in the Google Ads to see how your ads perform in different average positions, and then decide whether you want to go ahead with this strategy.

 If you want to ensure your ads are shown mostly in a certain ad position, then use the Flexible Bidding Strategy of ‘Target Search Page Location’.